Twin Kingdom Valley: Concept

 The game was inspired by the original Adventure by Will Crowther.
 The original game engine was written in 6502 assembly language.
 The game was then ported to Z80 for the Spectrum.
 The newer versions (for Commodore 64 and Spectrum) have an extended game.
 The game set out to add a level of realism through the addition of images, and complex characters.

 The beginnings of the game were more of a peer pressure challenge than a commercial venture.
-At that time, access to the "massive machines" (by the standards of the day) needed to run the original adventure were limited.
+At that time, access to the "massive machines" (by the standards of the day) needed to run the original Adventure were limited.
 The thought was: surely this can be done on a home computer, somehow.
 The slowness of high level language code (Basic) on home systems ruled that out as a path, and there was no access to a FORTRAN compiler at the time.
-That's why assembly was chosen.
 Few people had run the original, and (having graduated) those students who had access to university equipment capable of running the game had lost that privileged access.
-So the elements recalled (teasingly) resembled the original, with a road, a building (containing useful items, such as keys and a lamp) being repeated.
-The building is in the forest, with a spring nearby.
-However, beyond this teaser that it is a kind of clone, the similarity ends.
+The elements resembled the original, with a road, a building (containing useful items, such as keys and a lamp) being repeated.
+The building is in the forest, with a spring nearby, but beyond this teaser that it is a kind of clone, the similarity ends.
 The plan changed to "why copy, when you can do better".

 Rather than just modelling a cave, the challenge was to model a larger world, with many above ground, underground, inside and outside locations.
 Twin Kingdom Valley features 175 rooms.